SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-01-10-unity-ai-programming-essentialsa-review.markdown

 - unity3d
 ---

-I can see a light at the end of the tunnel.&nbsp; As I’m nearing the journey of my marathon book writing spree.
+I can see a light at the end of the tunnel.
+As I’m nearing the journey of my marathon book writing spree.
 I’m taking a little time out to read a few other books on Packt’s library, this time in one of my favourite areas, AI.

 [![ width=](https://www.packtpub.com/sites/default/files/B03562_Unity%20AI%20Programming%20Essentials_Cover.jpg)](https://www.packtpub.com/game-development/unity-ai-programming-essentials)

 ###### [Unity AI Programming Essentials](https://www.packtpub.com/game-development/unity-ai-programming-essentials)

 AI is hard, anyone who says anything otherwise is either a rocket scientist or works for an AI firm doing it day in and day out.
-It can take many forms, from path-finding to NPC behaviour and in all cases it takes some serious effort (or at least a few hours trolling AI tutorials) to figure it all out and even then, it takes ages to debug.&nbsp; It is yet another one of those areas where you either need a dedicated developer, a fantastic framework or some lousy cut and paste job to get through it.
+It can take many forms, from path-finding to NPC behaviour and in all cases it takes some serious effort (or at least a few hours trolling AI tutorials) to figure it all out and even then, it takes ages to debug.
+It is yet another one of those areas where you either need a dedicated developer, a fantastic framework or some lousy cut and paste job to get through it.

 * * *

 ![width=](http://i0.wp.com/1.bp.blogspot.com/_Un0JJ6ChsQE/TDMGeB1LpyI/AAAAAAAAABU/VORQN7I2LVg/s1600/27.jpg?w=660)

-With so many options to choose from these days, it is hard to know where to turn, especially with advanced systems such as AI.&nbsp; So it is a welcome find to grab a book that focuses on just AI systems and the AI packages out there.&nbsp; Even better if it has lots of working examples on the multitude of different AI problems we face in modern gaming.
+With so many options to choose from these days, it is hard to know where to turn, especially with advanced systems such as AI.
+So it is a welcome find to grab a book that focuses on just AI systems and the AI packages out there.
+Even better if it has lots of working examples on the multitude of different AI problems we face in modern gaming.

 So let’s break down what this book has to offer above the competition.